stilyana-petrova/ctf-writeups/HachTheBox/Machines/Dog.md

 ![](../../Attachments/Pasted%20image%2020250630170802.png)

+And like this I obtained the root flag too.

 ---

 ***What I learned?***
 - If we have an exposed git repo, it's good to download it.
-- It's good to check the source code, robots.txt, /.git repo, and others
+- It's good to check the source code, robots.txt, /.git repo, and others.
--